chinhung/demoshop/README.md

             | 3         | iMac    | 1        |
         Then got error message "products out of stock: macbook, iMac"
 ```
+All acceptance test cases are in the `./src/test/resources/features` folder.

 ## Design Concepts